m4n0b0dy/Doom/README.md

 alb_list: a list of album names as strings to pull/filter with from DB\
 sng_list: a list of song names as strings to pull/filter with from DB\
 use_ind_artist: a boolean that should be set as false.
 Only set to true when using the artist names in the database over the artist name used in select statement\
-returns a dictionary in the format (artist name as string:artist object (containing all attributes listed above))
+returns: a dictionary in the format (artist name as string:artist object (containing all attributes listed above))

 ### rap_viz guide
 All graphical vizualizations are based on the amazing and easy to use Plotly library; since they are similar, their functional arguments are also similar.
 The syllable colorziation vizualization was written by me.
 They don't return anything as they plot the vizualization in the notebook.
 I plan on recreating these functions with the ability to order/size according to multiple different metrics for later vizualization/exploration